yoshegg/voice-andrew-us/README.md

 ## Evaluate the voice
 run
 ```
+./gradlew run & disown
 ./gradlew runCrossValidation
 ```

 This will evaluate the voice by regenerating the utterances while blacklisting the original ones.
 The output is quite self-explaining.
+In order to do so, mary-tts must be running (which can of course also be done in another terminal.)

 In order to save this data, do the following:
 ```